Checking date: 19/05/2025 12:22:25

 Description of contents: programme

 Syllabus Health Economics 2014-2015 1) Introduction: Why is Health Economics Important?
 [Stiglitz, chp 12.]
 2) The Health Production Function [Phelps chp.
 3].
 Individual and aggregate data.
-The Grossman Model [FGS chp.
-5, McGuire chp.
-7) 3) Evaluation Methods [Zweifel chp2.]
+3) Evaluation Methods [Zweifel chp2.]
 4) Health Systems: 4.1.
 General Features - [J. Hurst] 4.2.
-General Characteristics of the Health Care Markets [Arrow (1963) ] 4.3.
+Payment Methods 4.3.
+Regulation of Pharmacies: [García Fontes and Massimo Motta] 4.5.
 Ethics, Efficacy, Effectiveness and Efficiency [FGS chp.
 1, 4; Zweifel chp 1, 4, Ortún chp1; 3.1, 3.2, 3.3] 4.4.
-Equity [Rodríguez, Calonge and Reñe (1988) , Rodríguez and Calonge (1998)] 4.5.
-Regulation of Pharmacies: [García Fontes and Massimo Motta] 5) Health Insurance 5.1.
+Equity [Rodríguez, Calonge and Reñe (1988) , Rodríguez and Calonge (1998)] 5) Health Insurance 5.1.
 Demand for Health Insurance [Phelps, chp 10; FGS pp 185-187] 5.2.
 Moral Hazard and Copayments [FGS pp 270-275; McGuire pp 189-193; Murillo 1992] 5.3 Adverse Selection: the Rothschild and Stiglitz Model [FGS 151-162 and 289-292; Stiglitz (1993) - Ariel Economía pp 175-180; Rothschild and Stiglitz (1976)- not a mandatory reading] 6) Topic to be announced

 Learning activities and methodology

 Such as other courses in Grado, there are: 1) Theory classes 2) Practical classes where the number of students is typically smaller.
 In Practical classes, students are suppose to solve exercises and if time allows present a topic.
+When the professor of both classes is the same person, there will be no distinction between theory and practical classes.
+You can expect the professor to go through theory and exercises in the same class.

 Assessment System